lingjieqiao/stat159-fall2016-project1/paper/paper.md

 ![alt tag](/images/github-logo.png)

-One related concept of Git is Github, a web-based Git repository hosting service.
+One related concept of Git is _Github_, a web-based Git repository hosting service.
 Since Git is the version control system on your local computer, it is essential to bring in the concept of remote repositories and remote data/code storage when collaborations on project are more and more needed in today's booming technology trend.

 The usual structure of one Github repository includes a README file, a Makefile (which will be discussed in details in the next section), a gitignore file and a license file.
 README file gives the "executive summary" of the project and includes overall project description for any competent reader to follow and understand.
 Gitignore file specifies the files/extensions that the author wants Git to intentionally ignore.
 The license protects the author's rights and gives readers clear instructions on how the results can be used.